 The principal risks faced by the Company are an inability to meet its debt servicing costs as they fall due and non-compliance with covenants.
-These are inextricably linked to DCC's ability to make interest and principal payments of the on-lent financing; the Company's principal risks and uncertainties are therefore integrated with the principal risks and uncertainties of the Group; these are disclosed within the Group's annual report which does not form part of this report (a copy can be obtained from the Company Secretary at the registered address of Linea, Fortran Road, St Mellons, Cardiff CF3 0LT).
+These are inextricably linked to DCC's ability to make interest and principal payments on the on-lent financing; the Company's principal risks and uncertainties are therefore integrated with the principal risks and uncertainties of the Group; these are disclosed within the Group's annual report which does not form part of this report (a copy can be obtained at Glas Cymru Annual Report and Accounts 2022-2023).

 The Company also monitors its derivatives portfolio closely to ensure that hedges operate as intended.
-The most recent review, conducted as at 31 March 2022, identified that a £192,000,000 floating-to-fixed rate swap were not an exact match for any of the Company's floating rate instruments but that it provides an effective economic hedge against the Company's floating rate loans from the European Investment Bank.
+The most recent review, conducted as at 31 March 2023, identified that a £192,000,000 floating-to-fixed rate swap was not an exact match for any of the Company's floating rate instruments but that it provides an effective economic hedge against the Group's floating rate loans from the European Investment Bank ('EIB'), with the hedge, and the Company's portion of EIB loan, being on-lent to DCC where the remaining EIB loans sit.

-The Company's net balance sheet position is sensitive to movements in the fair value of derivative financial instruments, which was the primary reason for why the Company has entered a net liability position as at 31 March 2022.
-The Directors do not foresee this to be a significant issue, since their intention is for the Company to hold all such instruments to maturity when their fair values will reach zero.
+The Company's net balance sheet position is sensitive to movements in the fair value of derivative financial instruments, which was the primary reason for why the Company has entered a net asset position as at 31 March 2023.
+The Directors do not foresee any adverse year-on-year movements in the fair value of derivative financial instruments to be a significant issue since their intention is for the Company to hold all such instruments to maturity when their fair values will reach zero.